 Raising Digital Citizens

-Teach your children to become good digital citizens with these resources.
-The Internet is a wonderful place for learning and entertainment, but like the world around us, it can pose dangers if precautions are not taken.
+The internet is a wonderful place for learning and entertainment, but like the world around us, it can pose dangers if precautions are not taken.
 Allowing free access puts your child, your computer and your personal data at risk.

 - Support their good choices: Expand your children’s online experience and their autonomy when developmentally appropriate, as they demonstrate competence in safe and secure online behavior and good decision making.

-- Review privacy settings: Look at the privacy settings available on social networking sites, cell phones, and other social tools your children use.
+- Review privacy settings: Look at the privacy settings available on social networking sites, smartphones, apps and other social tools your children use.
 Decide together which settings provide the appropriate amount of protection for each child.

-- Explain the implications: Help your children understand the public nature of the Internet and its risks as well as benefits.
-Be sure they know that any digital info they share, such as emails, photos, or videos, can easily be copied and pasted elsewhere, and is almost impossible to take back.
-Things that could damage their reputation, friendships, or future prospects should not be shared electronically.
+- Explain the implications: Help your children understand the public nature of the internet and its risks and benefits.
+Be sure they know that any digital info they share, such as emails, photos or videos, can easily be copied and pasted elsewhere and is almost impossible to take back.
+Things that could damage their reputation, friendships or future prospects should not be shared electronically.

 - Help them be good digital citizens: Remind your children to be good “digital friends” by respecting personal information of friends and family and not sharing anything about others that is potentially embarrassing or hurtful.

-- Just saying "no" rarely works: Teach your children how to interact safely with people they "meet" online.
-Though it's preferable they make no in-person contact with online-only acquaintances, young people may not always follow this rule.
-So talk about maximizing safe conditions: meeting only in well-lit public places, always taking at least one friend, and telling a trusted adult about any plans they make – including the time, place, and acquaintance’s contact information (at least a name and cell phone number).
+- Just saying “no” rarely works: Teach your children how to interact safely with people they “meet” online.
+Though it’s preferable they make no in-person contact with online-only acquaintances, young people may not always follow this rule.
+So talk about maximizing safe conditions: meeting only in well-lit public places, always taking at least one friend and telling a trusted adult about any plans they make – including the time, place and acquaintance’s contact information.
 Remind them to limit sharing personal information with new friends.

-- Empower your children to handle issues: Your children may deal with situations online such as bullying, unwanted contact, or hurtful comments.
-Work with them on strategies for when problems arise, such as talking to a trusted adult, not retaliating, calmly talking with the person, blocking the person, or filing a complaint.
+- Empower your children to handle issues: Your children may deal with situations like bullying, unwanted contact or hurtful comments online.
+Work with them on strategies for when problems arise, such as talking to a trusted adult, not retaliating, calmly talking with the person, blocking the person or filing a complaint.
 Agree on steps to take if the strategy fails.

 - Encourage your children to be “digital leaders:” Help ensure they master the safety and security techniques of all technology they use.
 Support their positive and safe engagement in online communities.
 Encourage them to help others accomplish their goals.
 Urge them to help if friends are making poor choices or being harmed.